psi1703/k8s/README.md

 sudo nano /etc/otp-relay-k3s-monitor.env
 ```

-If SMTP settings are incomplete, the monitor still reports health locally but may not send email alerts.
+If Telegram settings are incomplete, the monitor still reports health locally but may not send Telegram phone-state alerts.

 ---